stevenkxu/FRE-6883/README.md

 ### Sample 30 stocks from each of 3 groups (90 total):
 Steven and Zhitong, Friday afternoon 12/6
- - Sample 30 stocks from each of 3 groups randomly
+ - Sample 30 stocks from each of 3 groups randomly (probably done)
  - Download 61 days of data for SPY and the sampled stocks around the earnings date.
 Cache these so the download only needs to be done once for each stock.
+OR: download all 500 at once.
+ -- How to do? map of <string, vector> where string is ticker and vector is price at date.
+Either send request to Yahoo in one block, or send 60+ requests per stock to make sure that we get 60 data points
  - Prepare a loop that will do this, and the following block, 30 times.

  ### Calculate statistics from collected data: